-In connection with our audit of the financial statements, our responsibility is to read the Board of Directors' report.
-The purpose is to consider if there is material inconsistency between the Board of Directors' report and the financial statements or our knowledge obtained in the audit, or whether the Board of Directors' report otherwise appears to be materially misstated.
-We are required to report if there is a material misstatement in the Board of Directors' report.
-We have nothing to report in this
+In connection with our audit of the financial statements, our responsibility is to read the Board of Directors' report and the other information accompanying the financial statements.
+The purpose is to consider if there is material inconsistency between the Board of Directors' report and the other information accompanying the financial statements and the financial statements or our knowledge obtained in the audit, or whether the Board of Directors' report and the other information accompanying the financial statements otherwise appear to be materially misstated.
+We are required to report if there is a material misstatement in the Board of Directors' report or the other information accompanying the financial statements.
+We have nothing to report in this regard.